cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

 ```
  As you can see, you can generate mailers just like you do for other generators.
 Mailers are similar to controllers in that you get a mailer, a directory for views, and a test.

- Ok, now lets tackle this from the buttom up.
+ Ok, now lets tackle this from the bottom up.
 First we need to set up our routes so that a user can 'POST' an email to a `create` action in the Mailers Controller.
 This `create` method will take the params the user passed into the form and utilise it to send the email with the appropriate content.

  In `config/routes.rb`